 The Trust continues to offer financial support to a variety of charities and community organisations, with donations that can vary from relatively modest grants for community projects to much more substantial support for capital projects.
 In many cases the Trust is also able to offer advice and access to professional expertise.
 This is designed to help grant applicants to realise and manage their projects in a practical and cost effective manner.

-The largest single investment of the Trust is in the regeneration of Folkestone’s old town area, now designated a “Creative Quarter”.
+One of the Trust’s biggest achievements has been to stimulate the regeneration of Folkestone’s old town area as a “Creative Quarter”.
 Buildings that have been neglected for many years are purchased and refurbished to a high standard.
-They are then assigned on 125 year peppercorn rent leases to the independent charity Creative Foundation, whose remit is to let and manage the properties for the benefit of artists and creative industries.
+They are then assigned on 125 year peppercorn rent leases to the independent charity Creative Folkestone, whose remit is to let and manage the properties for the benefit of artists and others working in creative industries.

 The Trust is also giving considerable support to sport and recreation projects in the area, mainly through grants to enable development and improvements to facilities managed by local sports clubs.